PriyankaGulhane16/Customer-Shopping-Behavior-Analysis/README.md

 Bar charts (category comparison)
 Filters and slicers

-Deliverables:-

-1. Data Preparation & Modeling (Python): Clean and transform the raw dataset for analysis.
-2. Data Analysis (SQL): Organize the data into a structured format, simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.
-3. Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.
-4. Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
-Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.
-5. GitHub Repository: Include all Python scripts, SQL queries, and dashboard files in a well-structured repository.

 📈 Results & InsightsThrough this analysis:-

 Identified key revenue drivers
 Discovered high-performing categories
 Detected seasonal trends